gmarko/protocols/Smart Contract Design.md

 2. Check that the eth attached is sufficient to pay for the fee.
 3. Save the force withdrawal request to the "pendingForcedWithdrawals" table.

 The actual withdrawal would not finish until the withdrawal transaction built by DeGate is submitted.
-If the operator does not process the request for a configured time(MAX_AGE_FORCED_REQUEST_UNTIL_WITHDRAW_MODE), then the user could trigger the exchange into Exodus Mode by calling "notifyForcedRequestTooOld".
+If the operator does not process the request for a configured time(`MAX_AGE_FORCED_REQUEST_UNTIL_WITHDRAW_MODE`), then the user could trigger the exchange into Exodus Mode by calling `notifyForcedRequestTooOld`.

 ### Exodus Mode
 #### Function "notifyForcedRequestTooOld"

-Function "notifyForcedRequestTooOld" is triggered by the user whose forced withdrawal request has not been processed for a long time, causing the exchange to change to Exodus Mode.
+Function `notifyForcedRequestTooOld` is triggered by the user whose forced withdrawal request has not been processed for a long time, causing the exchange to change to Exodus Mode.

 ```
 function notifyForcedRequestTooOld(uint32 accountID, address token)